Submitty/api.submitty.org/source/index.html.md

 This endpoint creates a course based on an existing course.

-Note that the endpoint builds a course based on an existing course (called base course or template course).
+Note that the endpoint builds a course based on a prior course offering (called base course in API).
 Instructors and graders with access to the prior course files on GNU/Linux will be able to see the content of the new course as well.
 Contact the system administrator if this course should not share a GNU/Linux group with any prior course.

 ### HTTP Request